krunch3r76/gc__filterms/README.md

 ref: https://github.com/golemfactory/yapapi/blob/0.7.0/yapapi/engine.py#L134

 # conclusion
-this is a first rendition of a package that aims to provide more convenience and flexbility to requestors on top of yapapi for testing (current state) or enhancing (planned features). stay tuned for further developments.
+this is a first rendition of a package/suite that aims to provide more convenience and flexbility to requestors on top of yapapi for testing (current state) or enhancing (planned features). stay tuned for further developments.